 In 1974, a volunteer-run medical clinic, named Zacchaeus Free Clinic, was started in the city.
 Around the same time in 1976, Bread for the City, a public outreach organization was created to help low-income residents in DC.
 These two groups worked independently from one another until 1994, when they merged together.
 The new partnership continued to use the name Bread for the City, and it was during this time that they made the Barker warehouse their headquarters.
 Since 1994, Bread for the City still remains at the old warehouse and has opened up multiple satellite sites in the city, including an office in Anacostia.
 This organization continues to be a significant support system for DC’s poorer residents by providing the community with food, free health care, clothing, as well as social and legal services.

-The significance of the Barker lumber warehouse lies in its scarcity as a reminder of largely vanished kind of building and economy.
+Additional significance of the Barker Warehouse lies in its scarcity as a reminder of a largely vanished kind of building and economy.
 In a city that was never strongly industrial, working buildings were needed mainly for production and refinement of articles and foodstuffs for local consumption, as well as for the storage of goods made elsewhere.
 As a result, small workshops and storage yards were scattered along streets and alleys throughout the city where they would be proximate both to customers and housing for employees.
-The Barker lumber warehouse recalls the fine-grained mixture of uses once found in the city’s urban neighborhoods, especially in the days before zoning.
+The warehouse recalls the fine-grained mixture of uses once found in the city’s urban neighborhoods, especially in the days before zoning.
 The two-story brick building with heavy timber framing is an excellent and evocative example of its type.
-Its brick and terra cotta facade now dominates the block, but originally stood cheek by jowl with stores, rowhouses, and a theater.
-The central entry and loft door suggest their former use for loading delivery trucks and wagons.
+Its brick and terra cotta facade now dominates the block, but originally stood cheek by jowl with stores, row houses, and the (now demolished) Broadway Theatre.

 DC designation: May 22, 2008